With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreChristian Home Association Childrens Square Usa is a mental health clinic in Pottawattamie County, Iowa, located at North 6th Street And Avenue E, 51502 zip code.
-Christian Home Association Childrens Square Usa offers residential treatment and outpatient treatment.
-Christian Home Association Childrens Square Usa provides psychotropic medication, cognitive behavioral therapy and trauma therapy to children / adolescents.
+Learn MoreChristian Home Association Childrens Square Usa is a mental health facility in Pottawattamie County, IA, located at North 6th Street And Avenue E, 51502.
+Christian Home Association Childrens Square Usa provides outpatient treatment and residential treatment.
+Christian Home Association Childrens Square Usa provides couples/family therapy, group therapy and individual psychotherapy to children / adolescents.
 Christian Home Association Childrens Square Usa also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Christian Home Association Childrens Square Usa include court-ordered outpatient treatment, family psychoeducation and education services.
+Some other services available at Christian Home Association Childrens Square Usa include case management, education services and court-ordered outpatient treatment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.